 Some mesothelioma lawsuits can be settled within a year, but cases that go to trial may take longer.
 The time frame depends on where the case is filed, the facts of the case, the exposures and the client’s goals.

-Sam Taylor, managing attorney of the asbestos litigation section in the Houston office, explains that two things happen if a plaintiff dies after a lawsuit is filed.
+Sam Taylor explains that two things happen if a plaintiff dies after a lawsuit is filed.

 “The lawsuit continues to conclusion.
 A personal representative of the deceased plaintiff’s estate is appointed — usually by a probate court that is handling the administration of the person’s will or estate — and that personal representative proceeds with the lawsuit on behalf of the estate.
 Settlements or recoveries from the lawsuit are then paid to the estate.